slact/nchan/README.md

   default: `0 (none)`
   context: http, server, location, if
   legacy name: push_subscriber_timeout
   > Maximum time a subscriber may wait for a message before being disconnected.
 If you don't want a subscriber's connection to timeout, set this to 0.
+When possible, the subscriber will get a response with a `408 Request Timeout` status; otherwise the subscriber will simply be disconnected.

 - **nchan_websocket_ping_interval** `<number> (seconds)`
   arguments: 1